dlilab/lab_website/content/_index.md

 ## 2025

+- 04/05-04/11: Daijiang went to iDiv in Germany to attend a [workshop in relating long-term resurvey data and biodiversity experiments](https://www.idiv.de/research/sdiv/working-groups/srealbiofun/).
-- 2/21: How would extreme weather events (EWEs) affect phenology?
+- 02/21: How would extreme weather events (EWEs) affect phenology?
 Check out [our paper just published at _Nature Climate Change_](https://www.nature.com/articles/s41558-025-02248-7).
+    + [Press release](https://news.arizona.edu/news/yucca-and-moth-how-extreme-weather-impacts-timing-biological-events) at University of Arizona
-- 2/10: Pablo just published a [paper on specialization of pollinators](https://www.sciencedirect.com/science/article/pii/S1439179125000040?via%3Dihub)!
+- 02/10: Pablo just published a [paper on specialization of pollinators](https://www.sciencedirect.com/science/article/pii/S1439179125000040?via%3Dihub)!
 Congrats!
+- 01/22: iNaturalist hosted a webinar on plant phenology annotations, partly supported by the Phenobase project.
+[Watch the record at YouTube here](https://www.youtube.com/watch?v=57teTK5V5t0&t=681s).
+And check out the comments there!

 ## 2024